openconfig/gnoi/healthz/README.md

 rpc Artifact(ArtifactRequest) returns (stream ArtifactResponse) {}
 ```

-`Artifact` allows a user to retrieve a specific artifact that is related with
+`Artifact` allows a user to retrieve a specific artifact that is related to
 an event that has occurred.
 Since these artifacts may be large, the `Artifact`
 RPC is implemented as a server-side streaming RPC.
-Use of the `Artifact` RPC
+The `Artifact` RPC
-ensures that the resources to send these potentially large artifacts only
+ensures that a target sends these potentially large artifacts only
 when explicitly requested by the client.

 #### Healthz.Check()